 You may run into some problems

 Even if you follow the guidelines above, you’ll probably run into some problems with ordering toilet paper online beyond simply snagging a roll before someone else does.
 One problem is delays with shipping times.
 It may take a while for your order to get to you.
 While I can usually get anything shipped to me in two days or less with my Amazon Prime membership, my last order of TP took six days to get to me.
+I know someone who ordered his toilet paper from Office Max and WB Mason, and eventually got his rolls after a couple of weeks.
 So, make sure you order a new pack well before you need it.
 You may also want to check and see if the site has an option to pick up your purchase at the store, if you only have a few squares left on the roll.

 Still, no luck?
 Here’s an idea